 Do Not Give Any Over-The-Top Statements

 There is no denying that road accidents can be mentally quite disturbing.
 People often get tense and anxious when the police start to ask questions.
 This is especially true if any of the passengers are injured or if the other driver (or passengers) have suffered injuries.
 Since Ohio is an at-fault state, the worst thing that you could do would be to state that it was your fault.
 In Columbus, they will use the comparative negligence approach and therefore, it might be possible that you were partially at fault and the other driver may also have played a role.
 Unless and until it is a clear case of you driving under the influence of drugs or alcohol or some other reason that makes it blatantly obvious the accident occurred because of you, it is in your interest to avoid giving any over-the-top statements.
 Keep your answers limited.
 Answer all questions as honestly as possible but do not accept any responsibility.
 Any official statements you make should be in the presence of a lawyer.

 Consult with an Attorney About Your Ohio Auto Accident

 If you have been in an auto accident, you should consult a personal injury lawyer immediately.
-Call us at the Chester Law Group.
+Call us at the Ohio Car Accident Lawyers.
 We have a team of legal experts who have dealt with numerous Ohio car accident cases and have helped thousands of clients get the compensation they deserve.
 Keep in mind that insurance companies are not your friend.
 They will try to reach a settlement quickly and they will try their best to minimize their financial exposure.
 Our goal is to ensure you are treated fairly and that you are compensated according to the damages you have incurred.
 Call us today at 1-800-218-4243 and one of our associates will discuss your case and advise you accordingly.